 July 29: Monday

 7:50 am: There are two other medical students present when I arrive at my first assigned clinic site.
 A nurse shows us our schedule for the day.
 Looks like our first patients will be arriving in ten minutes.
 Ok.
-Turns out this is the student clinic where we are expected to see our own patients, take a patient history and do a physical exam (aka the H&P), then develop an assessment and plan.
-Just like grown up doctors.
+Turns out this is the student clinic where we are expected to see our own patients, take a history (the patient’s recitation of their illness), and do a physical exam (aka the H&P), then develop an assessment and plan.
+Just like grown-up doctors.
 This is all well and good, I just had no idea I would be having my own patients right now this second.

 9:15 am: I took my worst history ever.
-Probably a combination of being caught off guard with this situation of walking into a student-run clinic, having my own patients, it's Monday morning, and I'm still distracted from everything that happened this weekend with Casey.
+Probably a combination of being caught off guard with this situation of walking into a student-run clinic, having my own patients, it’s Monday morning, and I’m still distracted from everything that happened this weekend with Casey.
 Sad.
 No, no, no, not going to cry.
 Not here, not now.
-This patient's history was made particularly difficult because the patient recently had a stroke and his residual deficit is memory impairment.
+This patient’s history was made particularly difficult because the patient recently had a stroke and has memory impairment.

 Me: “Sir, how long have you had diabetes?”

 Me: “Ok, what happened when you had your stroke?”

 Patient: “I don’t remember.”

 Me: “Do you take all of your medications every day?”